ComputationalRadiationPhysics/picongpu/docs/source/dev/sphinx.rst

     # create a bare conda environment containing just all the requirements
     # for building the picongpu documentation
+    # note: also installs doxygen inside this environment
     conda env create picongpu-docs-env.yml

     # start up the environment